 The below photo was taken from the fortress battlements – here we can see the cathedral, the river, and even Mirabel Palace in the background.

 7. Residential Architecture

-Salzburg is known for superb architecture.
-This extends past the churches, fortress, and palace, however.
+Salzburg is known for its superb architecture.
+This extends past the churches, fortresses, and palace, however.
 Remember that Salzburg was a powerful European city for hundreds of years.
 The city is well developed, yet retains much of its historical architecture – even in residential areas.

 This is why we’ve included residential architecture on our list of what to photograph in Salzburg.
 Simply walking through the streets will provide numerous interesting photo compositions.

 The residential architecture, for example, is bold and encompasses a number of different styles.
 The buildings are brightly colored and have interesting features.

-When walking between tourists attractions, head away from the crowds and see what photos you can create down quiet streets.
+When walking between tourist attractions, head away from the crowds and see what photos you can create down quiet streets.